dudarboh/LUCAS/README.md

     -- Sensor thicknes - +-0.8 mm

 2- PHYSICS LIST
     QGSP_BERT
     Two different EM physics models mentioned by Sasha are commented in Lucas.cc

 3- ACTION INITALIZATION

-    Standart action initialization class
+    Standart action initialization class to support multi-threading

 4- PRIMARY GENERATOR

-    Gun settings are tuned in startRun.mac macro.
+    GPS settings are tuned in startRun.mac macro.

-    There you can define particle type, energy, position, energy smearing, angular smearing, size, etc.
+    It defines particle type, energy, position, energy smearing, angular smearing, size

-5- RUNS
+5- RUNS and EVENTS

-    Run class is used for writing data in a  output root file by virtual RecordEvent function of a base class which is called in the end of each event.
+    Event class used only for printout to check speed of cimputation Run class is used for writing collected data by Senstivive detector in the root file In the end of each event.

-    Run class also simulates electronic noise energy smearing.
+    Run class also simulates electronic noise smearing.
-    You need NOISE.TXT file for this in the upstream directory (../) If you don't have it, remove all lines which use this file and fApvNoise array in LCRun class
+    NOISE.TXT file is needed in ../ directory of compiled code

 6- DETECTOR RESPONSE